by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 Eligible employees can use PFL leave for the following reasons:

-• Birth, adoption, or fostering of a child
+- Birth, adoption, or fostering of a child

-• A spouse, domestic partner, child, or parent being on or notified of impending active military duty
+- A spouse, domestic partner, child, or parent being on or notified of impending active military duty

-• Certain coronavirus (COVID-19)-related reasons.
+- Certain coronavirus (COVID-19)-related reasons.

 New York PFL Notices and Recordkeeping

 Employees are required to notify employers 30 days in advance of taking any foreseeable paid family leave.
-Otherwise, if the leave is not foreseeable, the employee will notify their employer as soon as practicable.
+Otherwise, if the leave is not foreseeable, the employee will notify the employer as soon as practicable.

 Employers, on the other hand, are required to:

-• Maintain written guidance for employees concerning paid family leave rights and obligations, including information on how to file a PFL claim
+- Maintain written guidance for employees concerning paid family leave rights and obligations, including information on how to file a PFL claim

 Jury Duty Leave